Update WordPress theme for licensed content

 By default, every article that the CMP posts to WordPress includes the following data in the Custom Fields section of the post entry.

-• nc-author – The author from the publisher.
-If you are publishing licensed content, you will need to edit your theme files to display the provided author instead of the default WordPress user.
+- nc-author – The author from the publisher.
+If you publish licensed content, you must edit your theme files to display the provided author instead of the default WordPress user.

-• nc-link – The link to the article on the publisher's site, serving as a canonical link for licensed content, and should be displayed when such content is in use.
+nc-link – The link to the article on the publisher's site serves as a canonical link for licensed content and should be displayed when such content is in use.

 A properly set up theme looks similar to the following image: